 Neuromuscular disorders affect the functioning of the voluntary muscles, such as those in the arms and legs that are controlled by the nervous system.
 Many of these neuromuscular disorders are genetic, meaning there is a mutation in the patient’s genes that is hereditary.
 Genetic mutations can also be caused by an immunological or autoimmune disorder.
-The physicians at Cleveland Clinic Florida have the medical expertise to diagnose and treat a variety of neuromuscular disorders including:
+The physicians at The Pauline Braathen Neurological Center have the medical expertise to diagnose and treat a variety of neuromuscular disorders including:

 The treatment of neuromuscular disorders, such as ALS and peripheral neuropathies, requires a multi-disciplinary team approach to care.
 Our specialists work closely to develop individualized treatment plans that aim to minimize disability and maximize each patient’s quality of life.
 Treatment options can include medication management, physical therapy, nutritional counseling, and the use of special equipment, such as wheelchairs, when indicated.
 Cleveland Clinic Florida physicians also collaborate with physicians in other specialties including endocrinology and internal medicine to treat other medical conditions, such as diabetes, which are sometimes identified as the underlying cause of a neuromuscular disorder.

 Drug therapy is often used to effectively treat some muscle and nerve diseases.
 Immunosuppressive drugs can help ease the progress of the disorder by suppressing the inflammation of the muscles and relieving pain and twitching.
 Antidepressants and anticonvulsants may be prescribed to alleviate pain caused by the severed nerve connections.